juditkisistok/ggAU/README.md

 ## Scatterplotter

-This function creates a scatterplot, fits a .
+This function creates a scatterplot, fits a smooth or linear line to the data, and calculates correlation.
 Similarly to `violinplotter`, many customization options are available, but specifying `data`, `x_lab` and `y_lab` is sufficient for creating a basic plot.

 ``` r
 minimal_scatterplot = scatterplotter(iris, "Sepal.Width", "Sepal.Length",